Roasted Chickpeas with Rosemary

 • 2 tbsp olive oil

-• 3 large sprigs of rosemary, stripped
+• 3 large sprigs fresh rosemary, leaves stripped

-• 2tsp flaked smoked salt
+• 2 tsp flaked smoked salt

-• 2 tsp crushed black pepper corns
+• 2 tsp crushed black peppercorns

 Instructions